 Note that if you use Windows, please make sure you have installed the iTunes app on your PC, which is needed to connect via USB cable.

 When you delete photos and videos, they are temporarily moved to the Recently Deleted album on your Photos app and stay there for 30 days.
 You can use the Photos app to recover them from the Recently Deleted album.

 This is because Photos app never duplicates photos when you add them to another album.
 Instead, it just adds a link to that photo.
 This is why if you delete a photo from an album (other than Camera Roll) the original version, which is stored in Camera Roll never gets deleted.
 But if you delete a photo from Camera Roll, it will be deleted from all other albums too.

 Please refer to this page on how to cancel it.
 Apple is the only one that can cancel your subscriptions and it's not possible to do it directly from the app.

 All the downloaded photos are saved in the default Downloads folder of your computer (the same location where downloaded files from the Internet are saved).
 You can always change the default location from the Settings screen of your web browser.

-When you select more than one item to download, Simple Transfer automatically puts all them in a zip file in order to preserve file timestamp after unzip (it's not possible to change datetime of a downloaded file from web browser).
-However, if you do not want to download them as zip file, you can use the free SimpleTransfer Desktop companion app.
+When you select more than one item to download, Simple Transfer automatically puts them in zip file in order to preserve the file timestamp (it's not possible to change datetime of a downloaded file from web browser).
+If you do not want to download the items as zip file, you can use the free Simple Transfer Desktop companion app.